This page contains affiliate links. Please read our disclosure for more info.

 Tops and Dresses

-- 4 – 5 short-sleeve tops or t-shirts – My favourite is the Bluffworks Threshold t-shirt which is super soft and odour-resistant.
-I also have an Ably Vanessa t-shirt which repels liquids and odours and an Aviator Air Dry Merino Wool t-shirt (especially great for hiking and running).
+- 4 – 5 Short-sleeve tops or t-shirts – My favourite is the Bluffworks Threshold t-shirt which is super soft and odour-resistant.

-- 1 Fleece (The North Face Mezzaluna) – Lightweight with pockets and a hood.
+- 1 Fleece – I have one from North Face that’s lightweight with pockets and a hood.

 Underwear and Swimwear

-- 2-3 socks – I don’t wear socks often.
+- 3 Socks – I don’t wear socks often.
 In cold places, I buy more as needed.

-I ordinarily only travel with three pairs of shoes—running shoes, sports sandals, and ballet flats.
+I used to only travel with three pairs of shoes—running shoes, sports sandals, and ballet flats.

-As we’ve been spending so much time in colder places recently, I’ve also added a pair of Allbirds Wool Runners for casual use, so I can keep my running shoes just for running.
+Now, when I’m in cold places I add a pair of Allbirds Wool Runners for casual use, so I can keep my running shoes just for running.
 They are perfect for travel—see the cold weather section below for details.

-If you are figuring out which flats are best for you, see my Allbirds Tree Breezers review (which includes a comparison with Tieks and Rothy’s) as well as my Tieks review (after travelling with them for 8 years) and Rothy’s vs Tieks comparison.
+I like ballet flats for cities and evenings out.
+I’ve tried many over the years—see my Allbirds Tree Breezers review (which includes a comparison with Tieks and Rothy’s) as well as my Tieks review (after travelling with them for 8 years) and Rothy’s vs Tieks comparison.

-- Running shoes – I currently run in Allbirds Tree Dashers.
+- Running shoes – I’ve run in Allbirds Tree Dashers for years now.
 I love their neutral design (so I can wear them around town too) and they are comfy, breathable, fairly lightweight, and machine washable.
 See my Allbirds Tree Dashers review for details.

-- Sports sandals – My Teva Verra sandals are super comfortable, waterproof, and practical for hikes but nice enough to wear in cities.
+- Sports sandals – My Teva Verra sandals are perfect for travel—super comfortable, waterproof, and practical for hikes but nice enough to wear in cities.
 Amazingly, there was no break-in period.
+Buy them on Amazon or from the Teva website.

-- Ballet flats – As much as I love my Silver Lake Vegan Tieks, I’ve decided that the Allbirds Tree Breezers are the one pair I want to travel with.
-They are ultra comfortable, lightweight, machine washable, and made from sustainable materials.
+- Ballet flats – My Allbirds Tree Breezers are ultra comfortable, lightweight, machine washable, and made from sustainable materials.
+I wear then on planes as they are easy to slip off at airport security.
 See my Allbirds flats review for more details.

 - Shower caps – I pick up a few shower caps from hotels to store my shoes in and protect my suitcase.